jimharman/Arduino-GPSDO/README.md

 This should work with any GPS that produces a 1 PPS output.
 My implementation uses the Adafruit GPS Shield,  which is based on the Globaltop 3339 chip.
 This is not a specialized timing receiver but its 1 PPS output is specified at a stability of  100 ns RMS.
 This stability is not difficult to achieve if the antenna has a reasonably unobstructed view of the sky.
 I was able to fit the phase comparator onto the prototyping space of the GPS Shield card.

 My oscillator is a surplus 10MHz OCXO made by FOQ Piezo, which cost $25.00 on eBay.
-Drift after several days of operation is about 6x10^-11 per day, and considerably better after several weeks of operation.
+Drift after several weeks of operation is about 6x10^-11 per day.

 In place of Lars' PWM-based DAC I am using a 12 bit MCP4725, with an I2C interface to the Arduino.